TimoFreiberg/TimoFreiberg.github.io/content/clojure-vs-rust.md

 [^mutability-problems]: This caused many Java programmers to avoid passing mutable collections around.

-[^mutability-palatable]: Interestingly, some of my coworkers who are as much Kotlin fans as I am a Rust fan seem to have a much stronger aversion to mutability than I do.
+[^mutability-palatable]: Interestingly, some of my coworkers who are as fond of Kotlin as I am of Rust seem to have a much stronger aversion to mutability than I do.

 [^borrow-redesign]: Some part of the code has to own the data to keep it alive while the hot loops use the references to it.